Optimizing Heat Alert Issuance with Reinforcement Learning: Learning and Evaluation

 We conduct experiments to (a) assess the ability of standard RL algorithms to learn effective heat alert policies in the BROACH environment, (b) test various modifications to these algorithms, and (c) compare the resulting policies to the NWS policy and other intuitive baselines.
 We then investigate heterogeneous performance of the RL policies to provide domain-relevant insights.
+Code for all steps is available in our GitHub repository\footnote{https://github.com/NSAPH-Projects/heat-alerts\_RL}.